What are the opportunities for learning in each internship setting?

 An intern in a small rural church discovered the rhythm of doing ministry in an agrarian community and the pressing need for the church to lead the way in serving the underserved.
 An intern in a large suburban church learned how to work as part of a team in a multi-clergy church while at the same time discovering her own leadership style as she developed a major community outreach ministry.

 An intern in an agency serving at-risk young people in the foster-care system developed skills not only in working with this group but also in advocating on their behalf for institutional change, encouraging congregations to become aware of this "invisible population."
-And the fallout from the 2008 economic crisis spurred interns in every type of community to seek creative responses to the needs of persons newly or chronically unemployed and without health care.
+And the fallout from the recent recession spurred interns in every type of community to seek creative responses to the needs of persons newly or chronically unemployed and without health care.

 All the while, in every setting, the students gained invaluable experience in preaching, teaching, administration, pastoral care, and other essential areas of ministry while receiving structured feedback from the other members of the internship team.